BingzhangChen/ActivationEnergy/README.md

 ## LICENSE

-All the data and codes are covered by the MIT license.
+All the codes are covered by the MIT license and the data are covered by the CC0 license.
 Please see the **LICENSE** file for details.

 # Metadata